The Projects and Construction Review: Uzbekistan

 Complaints relating to public procurement are reviewed by the Board of Complaints established by the Cabinet of Ministers.
 Any participant in public procurement may file a complaint in relation to any irregularities in public procurement procedures.
 Complaints may be filed both before and after the conclusion of the contract.
-Depending on the flagrancy of the irregularity and the stage of procurement the Board can suspend the procurement procedures, annul the award of the contract, suspend the execution of the contract or put the bidder/contractor in a 'blacklist'.
+Depending on the flagrancy of the irregularity and the stage of procurement, the Board can suspend the procurement procedures, annul the award of the contract, suspend the execution of the contract or put the bidder or contractor on a blacklist.
 Any decision made by the Board is subject appeal in the courts.

 At the same time, the Public Procurement Law does not apply to projects procured by foreign IFIs through their procurement guidelines and procedures.

-There is a special procurement regime for companies included in the list of strategic purchasers.
 No single law governs this regime.
-Instead, a number of bylaws regulate the regime, which is very prone to regular revision, adding uncertainty and complexities in the procurement process.
+Instead, a number of by-laws regulate the regime, which is very prone to regular revision, adding uncertainty and complexities to the procurement process.

 Foreign investment and cross-border issues

 As a general rule, foreign companies are subject to the same licensing and permit requirements as local companies.
 Therefore, IFIs, design and construction companies or any other investors can operate in Uzbekistan without special licence.
-Similarly, foreign lenders are not required to obtain permits or licences to finance projects, neither do foreign contractors need a special construction license.
-Design companies may require, however, to obtain a license, because some of the design works are subject to licensing.
+Similarly, foreign lenders are not required to obtain permits or licences to finance projects; nor do foreign contractors need a special construction licence.
+Design companies may, however, be required to obtain a licence, because some of the design works are subject to licensing.

 Uzbek law does not require licences for general construction works.
 However, construction works in certain areas or sectors are subject to licensing.
 The following works need a special licence to be executed: